Guo-YanKai/pytorch-deeplab-xception/README.md

 # pytorch-deeplab-xception

 Train your own dataset with deeplab v3+.
+My project aims to segment tooth from CBCT slices.